ElisonSherton/elisonsherton.github.io/_posts/2021-08-25-fastbook-collaborative-filtering.md

 Once we do this for all three anime we observe Viewer 1’s dot products are 29.2, 26 and 31.8 respectively.
 This means Viewer 1 likes Tokyo Ghoul the best which is indeed high on action.

 Viewer 2 on the other hand is into romance and harem.
-His dot product with all three anime are 47.5, 35.5, 22.5 which means he would like Oregairu the most which is indeed a teenage love comedy!
-Yukinoshita, Yuigahama, Ishhiki, damn even Shizuka, his teacher, seem to have the hots for Hachiman; don’t you dare tell me you overlooked the harem in this anime…
+His dot product with all three anime are 47.5, 35.5, 22.5 which means he would like Oregairu the most which is indeed a teenage love comedy with elements of harem!

 After that otaku tangent, getting back to the topic at hand, we can see how representing viewers and anime as a vector can prove useful to determine a ranking of how a viewer would like all the anime or which users will like a particular anime and that’s a very valuable insight which streaming companies like Netflix are exploiting.